sveltejs/eslint-plugin-svelte/docs/rules/experimental-require-strict-events.md

 ## :book: Rule Details

 This rule enforces the presence of the `strictEvents` attribute on the main `<script>` tag of all components.
 This attributes enforces typechecking of events dispatched by the component, e.g. making it a typescript error to listen to any non-existent events.
-The `strictEvents` attribute is experimental and is documented in [svelte RFC #38](https://github.com/dummdidumm/rfcs/blob/ts-typedefs-within-svelte-components/text/ts-typing-props-slots-events.md#typing-events).
+Alternatively, the event types may be defined manually by declaring the `$$Events` interface.
+The `strictEvents` attribute and the `$$Events` interface are experimental and are documented in [svelte RFC #38](https://github.com/dummdidumm/rfcs/blob/ts-typedefs-within-svelte-components/text/ts-typing-props-slots-events.md#typing-events).

 <ESLintCodeBlock>